e-marshall/tutorials/book/conclusion/datacubes_revisited.md

 Let's first return to the Xarray building blocks described in the background [section](../background/2_data_cubes.md); we can now provide more-detailed definitions of what they are and how they should be used:

-:::{admonition} Xarray components of data cubes **[Dimensions](https://docs.xarray.dev/en/latest/user-guide/terminology.html#term-Dimension)** - What is the shape of the data as you understand it?
+:::{admonition} Dissecting data cubes **[Dimensions](https://docs.xarray.dev/en/latest/user-guide/terminology.html#term-Dimension)** - What do the axes of the data represent?
 This should be the set of dimensions.
 Frequently, `(x, y, time)`.
+Dimensions are orthogonal to each other.
-**[Dimensional coordinate variables](https://docs.xarray.dev/en/latest/user-guide/terminology.html#term-Dimension-coordinate)** - 1-d arrays describing the range and resolution of the data along each dimension.
+**[Dimensional coordinate variables](https://docs.xarray.dev/en/latest/user-guide/terminology.html#term-Dimension-coordinate)** - Typically 1-d arrays describing the range and resolution of the data along each dimension.
+Think of this as axes tick labels on a plot.
 **[Non-dimensional coordinate variables](https://docs.xarray.dev/en/latest/user-guide/terminology.html#term-Non-dimension-coordinate)** - Metadata about the physical observable that varies along one or more dimensions.
 These can be 1-d up to n-d where n is the length of `.dims`.
-**[Data variables](https://docs.xarray.dev/en/latest/user-guide/terminology.html#term-Variable)** - Scalar values that occupy the grid cells implied by coordinate arrays.
-The physical observable(s) that are the focus of the dataset.
+**[Data variables](https://docs.xarray.dev/en/latest/user-guide/terminology.html#term-Variable)** - Physical observable(s) whose values are known at every point on the grid formed by the dimensions.
-**Attributes** - Metadata that can be assigned to a given `xr.Dataset` or `xr.DataArray` that is ***static*** along that object's dimensions.
+**Attributes** - Metadata that can be assigned to a given `xr.Dataset` or `xr.DataArray` that is ***invariant*** along that object's dimensions.
 :::

 {{break}}